7 Best Vitamins for Teenage Girl (What She Needs Daily)

 A deficiency in iron can have a real impact on health, causing breathlessness, fatigue, and even fainting.

 The main source of iron is red meat, but it can also be found in poultry, fish, beans, and even green leafy vegetables.
 Yet studies show that low iron levels are common amongst teenage girls, a problem that can eventually lead to iron deficiency anemia.
-This means that iron supplementation is often recommended.
+This means that iron supplementation is often recommended, and even more so if she trying a vegan diet or if she doesn’t routinely consume animal products.

 Iron supplements to consider for your teenage girl: